 Note: GovDelivery Connect is an advanced feature for Communications Cloud.
 If your organization is interested in accessing this advanced feature, submit a ticket or contact your Client Success Consultant.

-- You can send contacts from your CRM to a Communications Cloud topic, subscribing these citizens for communications they might be interested in.
+- You can send entities from your CRM to a Communications Cloud topic, subscribing these citizens for communications they might be interested in.

 - You can send information from your CRM to Communications Cloud as question responses, which will allow you to filter your subscribers based on information collected about them.

-- You can send Communications Cloud engagement data to your CRM, keeping all metrics about your contacts in one place and creating an entire picture of their engagement.
+- You can send Communications Cloud engagement data to your CRM, keeping all metrics about your entities in one place and creating an entire picture of their engagement.

-For example, you might filter your CRM contacts to find citizens who live within a specific zip code or ward, and then subscribe them to a topic within your Communications Cloud account so they will receive snow removal updates.
-You can then pass engagement data, such as how often each contact opens and reads a snow removal email, to the CRM.
+For example, you might filter your CRM entities to find citizens who live within a specific zip code or ward, and then subscribe them to a topic within your Communications Cloud account so they will receive snow removal updates.
+You can then pass engagement data, such as how often each entity opens and reads a snow removal email, to the CRM.

 For more information about how GovDelivery Connect works once it is set up, see Sending Data to/from CRM.

 - Submit a request using the link at the bottom of this page

 - Indicate that you need assistance setting up GovDelivery Connect, and specify which CRM you are using.

 - If you are using Salesforce, note how many Communications Cloud users will use the Connect feature.
 You will be provided with an authentication token for each user.